Shineee4951/Crossover-Game-Project-1/README.md

-theres no interactive things that yall can interact cuz it just a showcase web i made this cuz i think a crossover game look cool
+theres no interactive things that yall can interact cuz it just a showcase web that i made just for my school work

 anyways about the trailer and the login screen you have too put your own trailer and name it by "trailer.mp4"